One record at a time: 162. Heaven 17 - Penthouse and Pavement

 I have never felt the same compulsion to buy debut album "Felt Mountain" as it is both relatively expensive and not as suited to my taste.
 I find Goldfrapp very hard to pin down: they are capable of producing the most sublime and enchanting music yet are equally capable of serving up dross with lyrics like, "Titties that live on and on forever".

-For me the trouble is there's a bit too much pretension going on.
+For me the trouble is there's a bit too much pretentiousness going on.
 I went to see this band live in 2010 and as we entered the venue the doormen were shouting, "The artist has requested that nobody take pictures tonight.
 No pictures during the performance".

 The record opens with the excellent "Crystalline Green" which pulses with analogue synths and sweeping effects.
 Alison sings some perfect top lines as Will builds the backing track into a soaring colossus - this is nothing like the previous album "Felt Mountain".

 "Train" is a monster of a track that left me a changed man when I heard it live at the afore mentioned concert.
-One day last summer my eldest daughter was complaining about the incessant sound of Crickets chirping in the fields; but thanks to "Train" I don't hear much above 2,000 Hz and was immune.
+One day last summer my eldest daughter was complaining about the incessant sound of crickets chirping in the fields; but thanks to "Train" I don't hear much above 2,000 Hz and was immune.
 But make no mistake, this is a great song.

 "Black Cherry" is a nice change of pace and features some great orchestration alongside the synths and downtempo beats.
 The driving synths are reintroduced by "Tiptoe" which bleeps along with the kind of perfection only achieved by people on top of their game.
 Side one finishes with "Deep Honey" which is more akin to the ambient sound of the first album and reminds me very much of Portishead (a group that band member Will has been associated with in the past).